breez/react-native-dialog-input/README.md

- hintTextColor         | Color of the text hint                      |   String (OPTIONAL) initValueTextInput    | Default value for the TextInput             |   String (OPTIONAL) textInputProps        | Additional properties to add to the TextInput in the form:<BR> `textInputProps={{autoCorrect:false}}`  Currently supports:<BR>autoCorrect<BR>autoCapitalize<BR>clearButtonMode<BR>clearTextOnFocus<BR>keyboardType<BR>secureTextEntry<BR>maxLength           |    Object (OPTIONAL) modalStyle   | Styles for the blocking view behind the DialogInput             |   Object (OPTIONAL) dialogStyle             | Styles for the DialogInput main view                        |   Object (OPTIONAL) cancelText             | Replacement text for the Cancel button      |   String (OPTIONAL) submitText             | Replacement text for the Submit button      |   String (OPTIONAL)
+ hintTextColor         | Color of the text hint                      |   String (OPTIONAL) initValueTextInput    | Default value for the TextInput             |   String (OPTIONAL) textInputProps        | Additional properties to add to the TextInput in the form:<BR> `textInputProps={{autoCorrect:false}}`  Currently supports:<BR>autoCorrect<BR>autoCapitalize<BR>clearButtonMode<BR>clearTextOnFocus<BR>keyboardType<BR>secureTextEntry<BR>maxLength           |    Object (OPTIONAL) modalStyle            | Styles for the blocking view behind the DialogInput             |   Object (OPTIONAL) dialogStyle           | Styles for the DialogInput main view        |   Object (OPTIONAL) cancelText            | Replacement text for the Cancel button      |   String (OPTIONAL) submitText            | Replacement text for the Submit button      |   String (OPTIONAL) inputMaxLength        | Maximum allowed characters for input text   |   String (OPTIONAL) inputSecureTextEntry  | If true, the text input obscures the text entered so that sensitive text like passwords stay secure      |   Boolean (OPTIONAL) inputStyle            | Styles for the input field                  |   Object (OPTIONAL) cancelStyle           | Styles for the cancel button                |   Object (OPTIONAL) submitStyle           | Styles for the submit button                |   Object (OPTIONAL)

 ## Methods